 The Behavioral Health Service Program is designed to provide counseling, mental health education, and other community resources to youth through the care of a licensed Behavioral Health Provider.

 School Wellness Program at Muskegon Middle School

 The School Wellness Program (SWP) provides on-site health care services, screenings and health education to students at Muskegon Middle School.
-Services also include RN nursing, mobile dentistry and behavioral health counseling.
+Services also include dental screenings and cleanings and behavioral health counseling.